 Central to NFF’s mission is to stimulate research in business studies and the exchange of ideas across the Nordic countries.
 The aim of the NFF Doctoral Initiative is to enable doctoral students and faculty members to come together in pan-Nordic doctoral courses and workshops organized by NFF member institutions.
-For this purpose NFF offers financial support to a maximum of one NFF member institutions wishing to offer a subject-based or methodology course in 2019.
+For this purpose NFF offers financial support to a maximum of one NFF member institutions wishing to offer a subject-based or methodology course.

 The course format shall be that of an intensive course scheduled for up to five days.
 The host institution will be the examining body and must ensure that it complies with the European Credit Transfer System (ECTS).